valak70/schooldekho/README.md

 - **Search & Filter in ShowSchools:**
   Implement search and filtering options to easily find schools by name, city, or state.

-- **Edit & Delete Schools:**
-  Allow users to update or remove school entries.

-- **User Authentication:**
-  Add login and registration for secure access and management.

 - **Image Upload Improvements:**
   Support multiple images and better image handling.